 Vava’u by Plane

 The most intimate way to get to Vava’u, appropriate for an adults-only holiday, is by taking the plane.
 Planes fly from Tongatapu’s Fua’amotu Airport every day except Sunday landing in Vava’u’s Lupepauʻu Airport.
 Allow at least a couple of days to fly to Vava’u as flights frequently get cancelled.
-Learn more in The Guide to Flying Around Tonga.
+Learn more in The Guide to Domestic Flights in Tonga.

 Vava’u by Cruise

-While there are no adult-only cruises that visit Vava’u, there are a number of other cruise liners calling at Neiafu, the main town of Vava’u, that are worth considering.
-Check out the 10 Cruises that Visit Tonga for more details.
+While there are no adult-only cruises that visit Vava’u, there are a number of other cruise liners calling at Neiafu, the main town of Vava’u.
+Check out the 10 Cruises That Visit Tonga for more details.